kdt111/lua_w/README.md

 	- Ability to define custom behaviour for `Lua`'s metamethods (eg. define more operators than the detected ones)
 	- `Lua`'s garbage collector repects calls to destructors
 	- a custom `instanceof` function that allows to check in `Lua` if a varaible is some specific bound type
+	- Some type safety when retrieving pointers form `Lua`

 ...
 And maybe something more in the future

 ## Usage
+- To use the libray simply include the header `lua_w.h` to your files (aside from `Lua` the only used dependencies are the standard library)
 - A compile and a standard library that both support `C++17` are required, as some `C++17` features are used (`if constexpr`, `std::optional`, some newer stuff form `type_traits` and some others)
 - The header file should be placed in a directory from which
 ```c++